Hyperoodon Movements in the Northeast Atlantic

 University of Iceland

-We are part of the University of Iceland's Institute of Life and Environmental Sciences, which is home to wide-ranging expertise on marine biology.
-Dr Filipa Samarra from the Westman Islands Research Centre advises us on photo identification methods.
+We are part of the University of Iceland's Institute of Life and Environmental Sciences and Institute of Research Centres, which are home to wide-ranging expertise on marine biology.
+We most often collaborate with Prof Jörundur Svavarsson and Dr Filipa Samarra at these institutes.

 Marine and Freshwater Research Institute